UoB-COMSM0110/2024-group-18/README.md

 # 6. Evaluation
   During the development process, it was essential to understand whether the game's fundamental mechanics, namely the movement physics and the time inversion, offered fun gameplay while also presenting a satisfying challenge.
 To do this, we utilised a mixed-methods approach using inferential statistics enriched by questionnaire data.

   Our game aims to reward future planning and puzzle-solving, therefore it was important we were able to create a game that was challenging while still remaining fun.
 To do this, we examnined the team's own video game preferences alongside findings from previous studies suggest that game difficulty can improve a player's overall enjoyment when it is not overly frustrating, yet still manages satisfying challenge to overcome (Alexander et al., 2013).
-Based on these findings and our discussions, it was important that we accurately assessed the perceived difficulty of our game.
+Based on this, it was important that we accurately assessed the perceived difficulty of our game.
 To examine whether two of our levels differentiated in complexity, data was gathered using the NASA Task Load Index (Hart & Staveland, 1988).
-The Task Load Index (TLX) is a questionnaire which asks participants to record their perceived physical and cognitive workload when completing a task, and has been shown to be highly reliable in many areas of Human Computer Interaction (HCI) including video game difficulty assessment (Ramkumar et al., 2016; Seyderhelm & Blackmore, 2023).
+The Task Load Index (TLX) has been shown to be highly reliable in many areas of Human Computer Interaction (HCI) including video game difficulty assessment (Ramkumar et al., 2016; Seyderhelm & Blackmore, 2023).

+**Quantitative Evaluation**

   Eleven participants (N = 11), consisting of six males and five females, were collected via convenience sampling.
 Participants were randomly assigned to complete Level One or Level Two first to avoid issues of training bias (NEED REF).
 Level One was designed to be the easier of the two.
-Upon completion (determined by the participant), we administered the TLX.
+Upon completion of the level, or until consistent level failure, we administered the TLX.
 The process was repeated for Level Two, giving us two TLX scores for each participant (see Table X).
-We chose not to use the weighted TLX scores as some research has suggested that raw TLX scores have improved validity whilst also being easier to administer (Said et al., 2020; Virtanen et al., 2021).
+We chose not to use the weighted TLX scores as some research has suggested that the raw scores have improved validity whilst also being easier to administer (Said et al., 2020; Virtanen et al., 2021).

 <p align="center">